Jonnie Peacock, star of the Paralympics, excited by return

 "I think it's getting taken more seriously as sport now, which as athletes we want to see."

 Inevitably, even for one of sport's sunnier characters, there was a touch of the post-Games blues.
-"You've been training for three years to do something - every single race has been building up to it - and your life feels as it's stopped after 2012," he explains.
+"You've been training for three years to do something - every single race has been building up to it - and your life feels as if it has stopped after 2012," he explains.

 But now the competitive edge is back for Peacock, who admits he has "always hated losing".